Mount Vesuvius: Formation

 Vesuvius is a stratovolcano and was formed as a result of the collision of two tectonic plates, the African and the Eurasian.
-The former was subducted at a convergent boundary beneath the latter, deeper into the earth.
+The former was subducted at a convergent boundary beneath the latter, deeper into the Earth.
 As the water-saturated sediments of the African oceanic plate were pushed to hotter depths inside the planet, the water boiled off and lowered the melting point of the upper mantle enough to partially melt the rocks.
 Because magma is less dense than the solid rock around it, it was pushed upward.
 Finding a weak spot at the Earth's surface, it broke through, thus forming the volcano.

 The volcano is one of several forming the Campanian volcanic arc.
-Others include Campi Flegrei, a large caldera a few kilometers to the north-west, and Ischia, a volcanic island 20 km to the west, and several undersea volcanoes to the south.
+Others include Campi Flegrei, a large caldera a few kilometres to the north-west, and Ischia, a volcanic island 20 km to the west, and several undersea volcanoes to the south.
 The arc forms the southern end of a larger chain of volcanoes produced by the subduction process described above, which extends northwest along the length of Italy as far as Monte Amiata in Southern Tuscany.
 Vesuvius is the only one to have erupted in recent history, although some of the others have erupted within the last few hundred years.
 Many are either extinct or have not erupted for tens of thousands of years.